 Regulatory framework for biologicals

 The framework applies different levels of regulation to products based on the risks associated with their use.
 The framework has also been designed to be flexible enough to accommodate emerging technologies.

 The legislation is available from: Legislation & legislative instruments.
-The legislation that has been updated for the regulation of biologicals is specified in:
+Regulation of biologicals is specified in:

 - Therapeutic Goods Act 1989